Carlolis/remix-effect-poc/README.md

 Go to its "Personal Access Tokens" section and create a Personal Access Token. then copy paste it in your SystemEnvironmentVariables : ZITADEL_ACCESS_TOKEN

 IMPORTANT ⇒ add this machineUser as a Manager to give him more permissions (check: To add Managers) (<https://www.notion.so/tuto-dev-ZiTADEL-3d0ed032232d4e5ab90b66bb2ac3a128?pvs=4#2a3b0b4a29c44db4a985df2267477571>)

+### Optional for dev only lower the password policy

+Go to <http://localhost:8081/ui/console/instance?id=complexity> and lower the password policy

 ## 2 ZAMMAD